 Children of Divorce Must Receive Medical Support

 Children of divorce are required to receive medical support of some kind, and the court may determine that both parents are responsible for some portion of each type of medical care.
+The court may also determine the specifics of the child’s health insurance coverage, including which parent is responsible for providing it.
 The health care that’s required is not exclusive to medical or hospital coverage, as dental and other health-related expenses must also be covered.

 Reasonable Cost